Viktor Medvedchuk: Exile

+In a 16 June 2024 interview with TASS Medvedchuk stated that Russia should occupy "Odesa and other cities" if Ukraine would reject Putin's peace proposal made on 14 June.
+In this proposal Putin stated that the Russian annexation of the Ukrainian territories of Donetsk, Luhansk, Kherson and Zaporizhzhia Oblast and Ukrainian non-aligned status would "bring an end" to "the conflict", despite Russia not holding all these territories under its military control.
+According to Medvedchuk this proposal was "the last chance to preserve the Ukrainian state" and that "Today, Ukraine cannot be considered a state with its illegitimate president, anti-people regime, legal nihilism and state Nazi ideology."
+Medvedchuk also claimed that Ukraine "is a concentration camp for the Ukrainian people, from where everyone wants to run away, except for a gang that is criminally in power."
+Medvedchuk also believed that current Ukraine was being "impose LGBT values that are alien to traditional Ukrainian culture."

 Personal life

 Family

 Medvedchuk has been married three times.
 He is divorced from Marina Lebedeva and Natalya Gavrilyuk.
 He is currently married to Oksana Marchenko, a well-known TV presenter in Ukraine.
 He has two daughters: Irina (born 1982) with Gavrilyuk, and Daryna (born 2004) with Marchenko.
 Russian president Vladimir Putin is the godfather of Daryna.
 Since 2021 Daryna is studying at the National Research University Higher School of Economics in Moscow, Russia.

 In the 2019 Ukrainian parliamentary election, Medvedchuk's brother Serhiy lost as an Opposition Platform — For Life candidate in single-seat constituency 105 (Luhansk Oblast).

 Five days before the 24 February 2022 Russian invasion of Ukraine Medvedchuk's wife, Oksana Marchenko, left for Belarus.
 She later published a video from Moscow.
+On 11 April 2023 the Ukrainian police issued an arrest warrant for Marchenko on the grounds that she was "hiding from pre-trial investigation authorities."

 In February 2023 Medvedchuk confirmed that following his 21 September 2022 prisoner exchange he has lived in Moscow, Russia.

 Wealth

 In 2008 the Ukrainian magazine Focus estimated Medvedchuk's wealth at $460 million.
 His investments included energy, resources and media.

 On 13 March 2022, Ukrainian media reported that Medvedchuk had in his possession a replica of a Pullman dining car.
 Allegedly this wagon had been a birthday present from his wife Oksana Marchenko.

 Medvedchuk's $200M 93-meter yacht, the Royal Romance, was seized in the Croatian port of Rijeka in March 2022.

 In July 2022, Medvedchuk's Bell 427 helicopter and a Gulfstream G650 business jet was seized and handed over to the Ukrainian Army, as part of the ongoing investigation on him for abuse of power and embezzlement.